 Balls begin by losing the outer plastic cover which then breaks into smaller pieces that eventually become microplastics

 The remaining ball either contains a solid core or a rubber band core

 A solid core contains zinc acrylate.
 The GHS has labeled Zinc Acrylate, “very toxic to aquatic organisms, may cause long-term adverse effects in aquatic environments.”

 A rubber band core unravels into what looks like kelp grass and easily tangles into kelp and sea life.

-Jack and I have over 20,000 golf balls in every state of decomposition, and we want to make a piece of art out of them.
+I have over 35,000 golf balls sorted into varying degrees of degradation, and would love to make a piece of art out of them.
 If you are interested or know of anyone who is interested in creating a educational mural with these golf balls, please contact us!!
 Also if you know of a location or have suggestions as to where we should contact, please let us know!
 You can email us under the contact page